 We highly recommend bringing a reusable bottle for water with you so you can fill it in sinks and water fountains and not need to pay for drinks or purchase bottled water.
 Tap water across the UK is safe to drink, so there’s no need to spend money on water.

-If you need to get a water bottle for your trip, we personally like this one and this one.
-You’ll be saving money and creating less plastic waste, which is always a good thing!
+If you need to get a water bottle for your trip, we personally like the Klean Kanteen bottles like these.

 8. Miscellaneous

-Obviously there are a few items you need to bring with you when travelling to the UK, such as your passport.
+Obviously, there are a few items you need to bring with you when travelling to the UK, such as your passport.
 Depending on where you are coming from, you might also need proof of onward travel, a visa, and proof of funds for your time in the UK.
-Check the UK government website here to get an idea of what documentation you might need.
-We’d also advise having a note of your hotel address available in non-electronic format, as you will likely need this for the immigration form on arrival.

 Beyond the documentation requirements, don’t forget all the cables for your electronic devices.
 You are unlikely to need a towel for travel in London and the UK unless you are staying in particularly budget accommodation like backpacker hostels or some of the more budget hotel options that charge for add-ons like towels.